This is a book of failure and mistakes; it begins with what is stolen from us and proposes only an invitation to imagine.

 ‘Lola’s writing ... makes me embrace feeling like a dreamer.’ — Zoé Samudzi, co-author of As Black as Resistance

-‘A balm that soothes the soul and eases the heart ... an open invitation through the portal ... into the otherwise.’ — Gail Lewis, co-founder of the Organisation for Women of African and Asian Descent (OWAAD)
+‘A balm that soothes the soul and eases the heart ... an open invitation through the portal ... into the otherwise.’ — Gail Lewis, co-founder of the Organisation for Women of Asian and African Descent (OWAAD)

 ‘Reading this book wrought magic in my spirit.
 I am floored!
 I am flying! … Here is some breath-giving medicine for this gasping historic moment.
 Here are some weapons for lovers, for feminists.’ — Sophie Lewis, author of Full Surrogacy Now